King Aethelred the Unready was born to King Edgar

 Aethelred married Emma

 the daughter of Richard, Duke of Normandy.
 The marriage was part of an alliance treaty with Normandy.

 1002 (17th November)

 A son, Edward, was born to Aethelred and Emma at Islip, Oxfordshire.
 He would become known to history as Edward the Confessor

 Sweyn Forkbeard destroyed the town of Norwich.

-Aethelred’s son, Ecgbert, died.
+Aethelred’s son from his first marriage, Ecgbert, died.

 1005 (16th November)